Top 100 Cool Science Facts for Kids!

 32. What are Atoms?

 Everything in the Universe is composed of atoms.
 They are sometimes described as the building blocks of matter and a bit like Lego.
 Everything we see around us is made from them.
 Atoms are made of even smaller pieces called protons, neutrons and electrons.
+In some materials, atoms join together to form molecules.

 33. What is Matter?